-Before operating the motorcycle:
+Before operating the vehicle:

-- Check each hose connection. - Check each hose for cracks or damage, and replace if necessary. - Make sure that the end of each hose is not blocked, and clean if necessary. - Make sure that each hose is routed through the clamp.
+- check each hose connection. - check each hose for damage.
+Replace if necessary. - confirm the end of each hose is not blocked.
+Clean if necessary. - confirm that each hose is routed through the clamp.

 Catalytic converter

 This model is equipped with a catalytic converter in the exhaust system.